 10 For as many as are of the works of the law are under the curse, for it is written, "Accursed is everyone who does not continue in all things which are written in the book of the law to do them."
 11 Now it is evident that no man is justified by the law in the sight of God, for, "The just shall live by faith."
 12 And the law is not of faith, but, "The man who does them shall live by them."
 13 Christ has redeemed us from the curse of the law, being made a curse for us, for it is written, "Accursed is everyone who hangs on a tree," 14 So that the blessing of Abraham might come on the Gentiles through Jesus Christ so that we might receive the promise of the Spirit through faith.

-15 Brothers, I speak after the manner of men, though it is but a man's covenant, yet if it is confirmed, no man makes it void or adds to it.
-16 Now the promises were made to Abraham and his seed.
-He does not say, "And to seeds," as of many, but as of one, "And to your seed," which is Christ.
+15 Brothers, I speak after the manner of men.
+Though it is but a man's covenant, yet if it is confirmed, no man makes it void or adds to it.
+16 Now the promises were made to Abraham and his offspring.
+He does not say, "And to offsprings," as of many, but as of one, "And to your offspring," which is Christ.
 17 And I say this: that the covenant that was confirmed before by God in Christ, the law, which was four hundred and thirty years after, cannot invalidate so that it should make the promise of no effect.
 18 For if the inheritance is by the law, it is no longer by promise.
 But God gave it to Abraham by promise.

 [v.6] - Quoting Genesis 15:6 (LXX).

 [v.8] - Quoting Genesis 12:3 (LXX—paraphrased).
 See also, Genesis 18:18, 22:18, 26:4.

 [v.12] - Quoting Leviticus 18:5 (LXX).

 [v.13a] - "being made a curse for us" - Reference, 2nd Corinthians 5:21.